Skip to main content

 Once the time for urination arrives, urine leaves your bladder through your urethra.

-Three different muscles aid in this exit through the urethra, the first being the internal sphincter, located where the bladder attaches to the urethra and along its walls.
+The first muscle being your internal sphincter, located where your bladder attaches to your urethra and along its walls.

 What Is Urinary Incontinence?